fopina/cfddnsupdate/README.md

 ```

 That's all that's needed to have a local instance up and running.
 Then `npm run deploy` (and follow the steps) if you want to deploy your own copy.

+openssl genrsa -out a.txt 2048
+openssl rsa -pubout -in a.txt